casparwb/Syzygy.jl/README.md

 `Syzygy.jl` has support for including/varying the potentials and corresponding acceleration functions in a simulation.
 In this package, you can specify the acceleration functions to include by setting the `potentials` keyword argument when calling `simulate` or `simulation`.
 This argument accepts a `Vector{MultiBodyPotential}` where `MultiBodyPotential` is a supertype of all the potentials defined in the package, and for each of which there exists a unique acceleration function.
 The total acceleration of a particle at each time step is thus a sum of all the acceleration functions defined by the `potential` vector.

-Currently, there are 4 possible potentials, with post-newtonian acceleration being being implemented.
+Currently, there are 4 possible potentials, with post-newtonian acceleration currently being implemented.
 These are

 - `PureGravitationalAcceleration`: Newtonian gravitational acceleration
 - `DynamicalTidalAcceleration`: energy dissipation from dynamical tidal, following the prescription of [Samsing et al. 2018](http://arxiv.org/abs/1803.08215).